 This special event for UBC students will provide an opportunity to connect with Michelle Good during an interactive question and answer session.

-This virtual event will take place on December 2, 2021
+This virtual event took place on December 2, 2021

 12:00 pm – 12:45 pm

 Michelle Good is a Cree writer and a member of the Red Pheasant Cree Nation in Saskatchewan.
 After working for Indigenous organizations for twenty-five years, she obtained a law degree and advocated for residential school survivors for over fourteen years.
 Good earned a Master of Fine Arts in Creative Writing at the University of British Columbia while still practising law and managing her own law firm.